Kurt Cobain: Books

 In 2002, a sampling of Cobain's writings was published as Journals.
 The book fills 280 pages with a simple black cover; the pages are arranged somewhat chronologically (although Cobain generally did not date them).
 The journal pages are reproduced in color, and there is a section added at the back with explanations and transcripts of some of the less legible pages.
 The writings begin in the late 1980s and were continued until his death.
 A paperback version of the book, released in 2003, included a handful of writings that were not offered in the initial release.
 In the journals, Cobain talked about the ups and downs of life on the road, made lists of what music he was enjoying, and often scribbled down lyric ideas for future reference.
 Upon its release, reviewers and fans were conflicted about the collection.
 Many were elated to be able to learn more about Cobain and read his inner thoughts in his own words, but were disturbed by what was viewed as an invasion of his privacy.

-In 2009, ECW Press released a book titled Grunge Is Dead: The Oral History of Seattle Rock Music.
-Written by Greg Prato, the book explored the history of grunge in detail, touching upon Nirvana and Cobain's life and death via interviews with former bandmates, friends, and various grunge-era contemporaries.
-A picture of Cobain from the Bleach era is used for the book's front cover, and its title comes from a shirt that Cobain was once photographed wearing.

-Cobain was also apparently 'the biggest influence' on the 2020 novel Dead Rock Stars, by the English author Guy Mankowski, particularly given Cobain's "message of feminism".
-Of the musician, Mankowski said, "I think he raised the consciousness."
+In 2019, on the 25th anniversary of Cobain's death, former Nirvana manager, Danny Goldberg, published Serving the Servant: Remembering Kurt Cobain.
+In promotion of the book, Goldberg stated: